-Customer service platforms (CSP) are now a necessity, not an option.
+Customer Service Platforms (CSPs) are now a necessity, not an option.
 For many companies, customer relationship management operates as the core of the sales funnel.
-For retailers – whether physical or digital – the use of CSPs is now a critical way to guide customers through the buyer journey and continue giving them the support they need post purchase.
+For retailers – whether physical or digital – the use of CSPs is now a critical way to guide customers through the buyer journey and continue giving them the post-purchase support they need.

 CSP options have come a long way in the past decade.
-There is now a range of SaaS vendors with products focused on everything from a small Shopify store to large retail chains.
-Yet, in many cases, service CSPs take an either/or approach: one offering for digital natives and another for traditional retailers.
+There is now a range of SaaS vendors with products focused on everything from a small Shopify store to service infrastructure for large retail chains.
+Yet, in many cases, service CSPs take an either/or approach: one offering for digital natives, and another for traditional retailers.

-But this false dichotomy ignores the bigger picture that most customers take an omnichannel approach to shopping.
+But this false dichotomy ignores the bigger picture: most customers take an omnichannel approach to shopping.
 Even with eCommerce on the rise, most customers still prefer to shop in a physical store.

 Customer Service in Retailing